logo

 ⚡Fast fix

-• Check your settings: Go to System Settings > Accessibility > Keyboard and make sure Slow Keys is toggled off.
+• Check Slow Keys settings: Open System Settings > Accessibility > Keyboard and turn off Slow Keys

 Schedule a repair